okfn/pdcalc/README.md

     -g GLOBAL, --global GLOBAL

-global mapping
+global mapping - Usable to test if a given global mapping works.

     -l, --list

-True if list
+True if the file contains a list of other files or ulrs

     -m {file,url}, --mode {file,url}

-instance definition mode
+instance definition mode - Valid values are "file" or "url"

     -f {rdf,json}, --format {rdf,json}

-format of the instances
+format of the instances - Valid values are "rdf" or "json".